 This might seem odd to some, but on a recent family trip to Copenhagen I found myself taking photos of the way that bus stops co-exist with roadside cycle tracks.

-I’m not going to discuss floating bus stops and UK infrastructure in detail because others have already done a good job of this.
+I’m not going to discuss floating bus stops and UK infrastructure in any detail because others have already done a good job of this.
 I’ll really just show the Copenhagen images.